MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/overview.md

 # Enterprise Web App Patterns

 Enterprise Web App patterns provide a structured approach to guide developers and architects through the cloud journey, specifically focusing on web application.
-It divides into two sub-patterns that align with the principles of the [Well-Architected Framework](/azure/well-architected/pillars).
-Each represents a step towards a more advanced, efficient, and intelligent web application.
-These patterns serve as a roadmap, providing prescriptive guidance to help you transform legacy web apps into cloud-optimized solutions that deliver greater business value.
+It divides into web app patterns.
+Each represents a step towards a more advanced, efficient, and intelligent web application and provides prescriptive guidance that align with the principles of the [Well-Architected Framework](/azure/well-architected/pillars).
+These patterns serve as a roadmap to help you transform legacy web apps into cloud-optimized solutions that deliver greater business value.

 [![Diagram showing the principles of the Reliable Web App](../_images/eap-overview.svg)](../_images/eap-overview.svg#lightbox)